Richard Blackford, black and white photo

 Amy Boxer, black and white photo

-Amy Boxer is a National Certified Counselor (NCC) who specializes working with individuals who experience trauma, grief and loss, depression, anxiety, personality disorders and other mental health concerns.
+Amy Boxer, LPC, is a National Certified Counselor (NCC) who specializes in working with individuals who experience trauma, grief and loss, depression, anxiety, personality disorders, and other mental health concerns.

 In 2019, Amy received her master’s degree in Clinical Mental Health Counseling from Edinboro University.
-She completed her internship in short term residential treatment (CRU) and diversion services (CSANDS) through UPMC Western Behavioral Health at Safe Harbor.
-With her experience in crisis intervention and trauma, Amy utilizes a client-centered approach with a self-paced style in her work to help individuals through solution focused and strength based treatment.
+She completed her internship in short-term crisis residential treatment (CRU) and crisis services acute need & diversion services (CSANDS) through UPMC Western Behavioral Health at Safe Harbor.
+With her experience in crisis intervention and trauma, Amy utilizes a client-centered approach with a self-paced style in her work to help individuals through solution-focused and strength-based treatment.

 Nicole Banister, black and white photo

-Nicole joined our team in 2020.
-She has previous experience as an EMT and office administration.
-Her diverse experience combined with a pleasant demeanor and bright smile liven up our office and make clients feel at ease.
+Nicole Catania joined our team in 2020.
+She has previous experience as an emergency medical technician (EMT) and office administration.
+Her diverse experience combined with a pleasant demeanor and bright smile livens up our office and make clients feel at ease.
 She works hard to get each client the information they need to be successful with our therapists.

 Scroll to Top